coreos/docs/quay-enterprise/bitbucket-app.md

 <img src="img/bb-add-consumer.png" class="image-center"/>

-## Configure registry Callback URL
+## Configure the Callback URL

-Next, configure BitBucket to redirect you back to your Quay Enterprise registry upon a successful login:
+Next, configure BitBucket to redirect you back to your Quay Enterprise upon a successful login:

-- Enter your registry's URL as the `URL`
+- Enter the Quay Enterprise URL as the `URL`
 - Enter `https://{REGISTRY URL HERE}/oauth2/bitbucket/callback` as the `Callback URL`.
 - Grant permissions on the repositories and webhooks: